-Mike Allton, who is known to be Founder of full-service digital marketing agency, The Social Media Hat shares his number one advice for entrepreneurs.
+Mike Allton, who is known to be the Founder of a full-service digital marketing agency, The Social Media Hat, shares his number one advice for entrepreneurs.

-Mike suggests small businesses to connect, to communicate, talk to and learn from their audience.
+Mike suggests small businesses connect, communicate, talk to and learn from their audience.

 Image Source: CoSchdule

-The more they engage with the audience and keep connected, the easier it would be to develop a trustworthy brand over time.
+The more they engage with the audience and keep connected, the easier it will be to develop a trustworthy brand over time.

 He made a really good point saying if businesses can be a part of the process which customers go through in their journey and help them in the way, it can be the most successful social media marketing strategy ever.

-Also, social media shouldn’t be just about likes and shares, the engagement goes beyond it and there are various creatives to develop further connection.
+Also, social media shouldn’t be just about likes and shares, engagement goes beyond it, and there are various creatives to develop further connections.